Alfred Research Grants for Undergraduate Students (ARGUS)

-ARGUS is an Alfred University Program operated by the Office of the Provost to provide funding for research and scholarly activities of current Alfred University students in all fields.
-It is operated by a committee of faculty who are recommended by Alfred Deans and appointed by the Provost.
+ARGUS is an Alfred University Program operated by the Provost and Chief Operating Officer to provide funding for research and scholarly activities of current Alfred University students in all fields.
+It is operated by a committee of faculty who are recommended by Alfred Deans and appointed by the Provost and Chief Operating Officer.

 Note: If your project involves the use of human subjects, your project must be approved by the Human Subjects Research Committee prior to submitting your proposal to the ARGUS committee.
 Your proposal should include a clear indication of this approval and a copy of the approval letter from the Human Subjects Research Committee.
 It may take as much as three weeks to obtain that approval, so please plan accordingly.
 Your project sponsor will be able to tell you how to submit your project idea to this committee.

-Complete proposals deadlines during the 2016/2017 academic year for ARGUS funding are as follows:
+Proposal deadlines during the 2023/2024 academic year for ARGUS funding are as follows:

 The review process will take several weeks or longer...remember that our faculty reviewers are volunteers.
 Proposals should be submitted electronically via email to the ARGUS account with your last name and the desired funding period as the subject (ex.
 Smith Summer 2017).
 Please ask your faculty recommenders to submit their letters of recommendation to the same email with your last name, the word "recommendation", and the funding period (ex.
 Smith Recommendation Summer 2017).

-he ARGUS Committee consists of faculty members representing all units of the University.
-Questions about proposal submission or review should be directed to the chair of the ARGUS Committee Dr. Frederic Beaudry, via the ARGUS account.
+The ARGUS Committee consists of faculty members representing all units of the University.
+Questions about proposal submission or review should be directed to the chair of the ARGUS Committee Dr. Desmond Wallace.
 The other members of the committee are:

 What happens after a proposal is submitted?